 - Avoid alcohol and tobacco for a few days before surgery.

 - One day prior to surgery the patient is not allowed to take anything orally except medicines, after midnight.

 - The patient is kept under observation for 2-4 hours and then shifted to the room.

-- Patient is allowed to sip oral liquids on the same day of surgery, and can have meals from the next day morning.
+- The patient is allowed to sip oral liquids on the same day of surgery and can have meals from the next day morning.

 - The patient is allowed to move and use the restroom on his own on the same day of the surgery.